telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 }
 ```

 The value of the `expression` attribute is a string that can contain any number of expression patterns.
-Each expression
-pattern is marked with the following secuence: `${<expression>}` where `<expression>` is a valid construction of the
-Expression Language (see definition [below](#language-description)).
-In order for the complete expression to be
+In order to
-evaluated, all the expression patterns must be evaluatable (there must be a value in the measurement for all the
+complete expression to be evaluated, all the expression patterns must be evaluatable (there must be a value in the
-variables of all the expression patterns).
+measurement for all the variables of all the expression patterns).

 Note that you need to include in the provision operation all the attributes required as inputs for the expressions.
 In
 this example, they are `level`, `latitude` and `longitude`.
 Otherwise the device sending the measures will get